 “Pete,” I say.
 “Look at me!”

-It takes his whole body to sway one leg in front of the other, until that stops working and Pete falls onto the ground.
+It takes his whole body to sway one leg in front of the other.
+He walks like that until he falls.

 He reaches the lemon tree, touches the bark and disappears.